music-encoding/guidelines/_guidelines-v3/21-text/07-textBack.md

 is of
 sufficient interest to merit transcription):

-{% include plainExample.html example="./v3/examples/text/text-sample342.xml" valid="true" %}
+{% include plainExample.html example="examples/text/text-sample342.xml" valid="true" version=page.version %}

 Note that if the page breaks in the original source have also been explicitly encoded, and